 ACCOUNTABILITY

-Under the GDPR, organisations are obliged to demonstrate that their processing activities are compliant with the Data Protection Principles.
+Under the UK GDPR, organisations are obliged to demonstrate that their processing activities are compliant with the Data Protection Principles.
 The principle of accountability seeks to guarantee the enforcement of the Principles.

 The Company will demonstrate compliance in the following ways: